| FOR IMMEDIATE

 here and is being released today at events in

 Washington, D.C., Sacramento and Olympia, Wash.
+These claims are

 among the 42 cases filed thus far by corporate interests and